gulpjs/vinyl/README.md

 Returns true if file.contents is null.

-### clone()
+### clone([opt])

 Returns a new File object with all attributes cloned.
-Custom attributes are deep-cloned.
+Custom attributes are deep-cloned by default.

+If opt.isDeep is false, a shallow clone will be performed.

 ### pipe(stream[, opt])